Irina Rodnina: Figure skating career

-By 1963, Rodnina had begun skating with her first partner Oleg Vlasov, coached by Sonia and Milan Valun.
+By 1963, Rodnina had begun skating with her first partner Oleg Vlasov, coached by Soňa and Miloslav Balun.
 In 1964, her coach became Stanislav Zhuk, who paired her with Alexei Ulanov.
 Rodnina/Ulanov won their first World title in 1969, ahead of Tamara Moskvina/Alexei Mishin.
 They won four consecutive World titles.

 Rodnina and Ulanov won their next two World titles, 1970 and 1971, ahead of silver medalists Lyudmila Smirnova/Andrei Suraikin.
 However, Ulanov fell in love with Smirnova, and prior to the 1972 Olympics, the couple made the decision to skate together the following season.
 Rodnina/Ulanov went on to compete at the 1972 Olympics where they captured the gold.
 They then prepared for their last competition together, the 1972 World Championships.
 While practicing together a day before the start of the competition, the pair had an accident on a lift and Rodnina ended up in hospital with a concussion and an intracranial hematoma.
 Despite the accident, they had a strong showing in the short program, receiving some 6.0s.
 In the long program, Rodnina became faint and dizzy but it was enough for their fourth World title.
 Ulanov continued his career with Smirnova, while Rodnina considered retirement.

 In April 1972, her coach Stanislav Zhuk suggested she team up with the young Leningrad skater Alexander Zaitsev, who had good jumping technique and quickly learned the elements.
 Their music stopped during their short program at the 1973 World Championships, possibly due to a Slovak worker acting in retaliation for the suppression of the Prague Spring.
 Known for intense concentration, they finished the program in silence, earning a standing ovation and a gold medal upon completion, ahead of Smirnova/Ulanov, whom they again defeated in 1974.